-Current law requires that party committees (i.e. town and state central committees) use the appropriate disclaimer in any print, television, or social media promotion of a slate of candidates (disclaimers by individual candidates are not required).
-The bill instead requires that organization expenditures for party candidate listings by a party committee, legislative caucus committee, or legislative leadership committee use the appropriate disclaimer.
+Current law requires party committees (i.e. town and state central committees) to use the appropriate disclaimer in any print, television, or social media promotion of a slate of candidates (disclaimers by individual candidates are not required).
+The bill instead requires a party committee, legislative caucus committee, or legislative leadership committee to use the appropriate disclaimer in organization expenditures for party candidate listings.